tachyonlabs/Todo-App-to-practice-for-the-Google-Associate-Android-Developer-Certification-Exam/README.md

 Extending applications to integrate with interfaces outside the core application experience through notifications and app widgets.
 This includes displaying information to the user through these elements and keeping that information up to date.
 Candidates should also understand how to provide proper navigation from these external interfaces into the application's main task, including appropriate handling of deep links.

-* [ ] Create an app widget that displays on the device home screen
+* [x] Create an app widget that displays on the device home screen
 * [ ] Implement a task to update the app widget periodically
 * [ ] Create and display a notification to the user

 ## Notes

 I'm learning Spanish, but my Spanish is not that great, so I used Google Translate to do the Spanish UI localization strings.

+Wow, it's much more involved to do a widget with a ListView as opposed to one that just has, say TextViews and ImageViews in it.
+Many thanks to [https://www.sitepoint.com/killer-way-to-show-a-list-of-items-in-android-collection-widget/](https://www.sitepoint.com/killer-way-to-show-a-list-of-items-in-android-collection-widget/).